adhar-io/adhar/README.md

 - Manage secrets
 - Create private Git repositories and custom CI/CD pipelines

-**Business Team** - With easy self-service to let them focus on their apps only
+**Business Team** - Invole in transparent collaboration with Tech team by providing wireframes and prototypes and observing real progress from application perspective.

 - Build OCI compliant images from application code
 - Deploy containerized workloads the GitOps way using build-in or BYO golden path templates